harness/developer-hub/kb/platform/harness-platform-faqs.md

 Yes that’s correct any outbound connection made via delegate through Harness will use that proxy

-### Is it possible that one can manage org level entities at account level?
+### Can you manage org level entities at the account level?

 This is a use case of user-group inheritance,